scubajorgen/pdok_top10nl_server/readme.md

 1. Run the script **04_merge_mbtiles.sh**.
 This merges the mbtiles into one file: _/maps/mbtiles/topnl.mbtiles_ (2.3 GByte).
 Not only all tiles are copied, also the metadata is merged.
 This command must be run on a Linux machine and requires Tippecanoe.
 Takes a few minutes at most.

 ---
 Instead of running scripts 01 and 02 you can choose to run **03_convert_original_gpkg_to_mbtiles.bat**.
 This script parses the gpkg directories and converts all TopNL files to a corresponding mbtiles file, without the filtering.
 After running the **04_merge_mbtiles.sh** script you end up with a topnl.mbtiles file that is 3.5 GByte in size, but that contains all TopNL features and attributes.
+Takes about 4 hours on the I7 with SSD.

 ---